S4mm4ael/S4mm4ael/README.md

 # Siamion Krapivin

 Hi, i'm a frontend developer.
-Currently working on AndersenLab Laboratory.
+Currently working on AndersenLab Laboratory.I am also a mentor at Rolling Scopes School.
 You can see some of my old pet projects below.
 I hope, that i'll have more time to create something more relevant for my current skill set 😅.

 ## Recent projects
 * [Tournament Assistant Web](https://meme-tournament-assistant.web.app/) | [source code](https://github.com/S4mm4ael/tournament-assistant-web)